Niloofar Ardalan: International career

 Ardalan participated in the Asian Indoor Tournament hosted by South Korea in 2012 with the Iran women's national futsal team.
 In that tournament, the Iranian women's national futsal team won the runner-up title.

 She participated in two tournaments of the World Women's Futsal Championship, with the Iranian national women's futsal team.
 In the 2012 Women's Futsal World Tournament, the Iranian national team reached seventh place, and in the 2013 World Futsal Championship in Spain, the Iranian national team stood in fifth place in the world.

-Winning the runner-up position with the Iranian women's national football team in the West Asian women's soccer tournament hosted by Jordan, the seventh place in the World Student Football Tournament hosted by Brazil, and the seventh place in the Women's Futsal World Cup hosted by Guatemala can be mentioned as other valuable honors of Niloofar Ardalan in her time at the national level, which are gained in both football and futsal fields.
-Ardalan has had a shining and tangible role in gaining these great national achievements as well.
+Niloofar Ardalan has earned notable honors at the national level in both football and futsal.
+She was part of the Iranian women’s national football team that finished as runner-up in the West Asian Women’s Soccer Tournament in Jordan, achieved seventh place in the World Student Football Tournament in Brazil, and secured seventh place in the Women’s Futsal World Cup in Guatemala.
+Ardalan played a significant role in these national achievements.